It's Time to Stand Up for American Indian/Native Studies in Texas

 What happens in Texas public education impacts the rest of the United States because of the role the state plays in developing K-12 textbooks and instructional materials that get adopted in other parts of the US.
 Texas has also helped lead the nation in book-banning and censorship, all while severely under-funding public education.
 The state's hard turn toward academic censorship has now also impacted Ethnic Studies.
 Prior to 2024, Texas educators were well on their way to developing a complete roster of high school level Ethnic Studies courses, with record enrollment for the already adopted Mexican American and African American Studies courses.
 Since Governor Abbot appointed a new SBOE Chair in December of 2023, the process of Ethnic Studies course adoption has ground to a halt, with a ground-breaking course in American/Indian Studies being the first course to get side-lined in the process.

 If you live in District 15, we encourage you to write and call Chair Kinsey.
 Check here to see if you live in Chair Kinsey's District, which includes cities such as Lubbock, Abilene, Odessa, Midland, and others.
+If you know someone in District 15, please send them this petition and email tool.

 How did we get here?

 In 2018, the Texas State Board of Education called for the creation of four specific Ethnic Studies courses.
 "Native American Studies" was among them.
-In the summer of 2019, course developers began discussing the creation of Native Studies course at an Ethnic Studies regional gathering held at TCU.
+In the summer of 2019, course developers began discussing the creation of a Native Studies course at an Ethnic Studies regional gathering held at TCU.
 In the Spring of 2020, a committee of native community members and allies hosted a conversation hosted by Grand Prairie ISD to gather community feedback for a 10-12th grade course in American Indian/Native Studies.
 Grand Prairie ISD began piloting the course in 2021 and the Texas Education Agency approved the Innovative Course in the summer of 2023.
-The AI/NS course has now been piloted for three years and has been adopted in Robstown ISD, Crowley ISD, and is being considered by some other districts.
-SBOE board members and the public has had since June of 2023 to review the TEA-approved course and its recommended course materials.
-These materials are not part of the official TEKS adoption process.
+The AI/NS course is not in its fourth pilot year and has been adopted in Robstown ISD, Crowley ISD, and is being considered by several other districts.
+SBOE board members and the public have had since June of 2023 to review the TEA-approved course.

-While we advocate for the TEKS-based course review process to be completed this year, districts can and should continue to offer the course in current and future academic years.
+Districts do not have to wait for the Texas SBOE to approve the TEKS-based course to offer the innovative course.
+While we advocate for the TEKS-based course review process to move forward, districts can and should offer the innovative course in current and future academic years.

 Why should you support this course?